pannxe/miavisc/README.md

 ![alt text](img/image.png)

-Born out of my frustration, this tool will convert video of a lecture to pdf file at a **blazzingly fast** 🚀 speed.
+Born out of my frustration, this tool will convert video of a lecture to pdf file at a **blazzingly fast** 🚀 (sarcasm intended) speed.

 Key features includes: